 We can then rewrite \eqref{epsilon_expansion} as

-which is precisely the result obtained by performing a hydrodynamic expansion of $\epsilon$ in flat space in terms of the gradients of the $\beta$ field \cite{Becattini2015}.
-This seems to indicate that, in the limit of a large radius, finite-volume effects decay faster than effects associated with thermal gradients.
+which is precisely the result obtained performing an hydrodynamic expansion of $\epsilon$ in flat space in terms of the gradients of the $\beta$ field \cite{Becattini2015}.
+This seems to indicate that, in the limit of large radius, finite-volume effects decay faster than effects associated with thermal gradients.